kennytilton/web-mx/doc/intro.md

 # Introduction to Web/MX

-Web/MX delivers a radically more powerful yet simpler GUI developer experience, through two unconventional choices:
+Web/MX delivers a radically more powerful yet simpler GUI developer experience, thanks to two unconventional choices:
 * "reactivity first": [Matrix](https://github.com/kennytilton/matrix/blob/main/cljc/matrix/README.md) fine-grained, transparent reactivity sits at the heart of Web/MX.
-It drives everything; and
+It drives _everything_; and
 * let HTML be HTML; [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML) will be your only Web/MX reference after a week.

 ### Why another Web framework?
 Why yet another Web framework?
-Because [Mr. Hickey was right](https://youtu.be/2V1FtfBDsLU?t=1261): the effort of UI coding dwarfs the functionality delivered.
+Because [Mr. Hickey was right](https://youtu.be/2V1FtfBDsLU?t=1261): the effort of UI coding dwarfs the functionality delivered, even after decades of work producing dozens of GUI frameworks.

 > "I don't do that part." -- Rich Hickey on UI coding, ClojureConj 2017

 We meant well, but we have made a mess of UI programming.
-Every effort to improve things ended up adding another layer of cruft, and usually another preprocessor, and a bundler to control it all.
-Web/MX took another tack, simply adding programmer-friendly state management to HTML/CSS.
+Every effort to improve things ended up adding another layer of cruft, another preprocessor, and a bundler to control it all.

+Web/MX took another tack, simply wrapping HTML/CSS with programmer-friendly state management.
 A powerful, minimalist, fun framework emerged.
 Rich Hickey, call your office.

 ### The Developer Experience
 At pain of stating the obvious, the only way to grok the Web/MX Difference&trade; is to code with it.
 From here on we guide the reader through actual coding of a trivial web app, trivial but sufficient to cover the special qualities of Web/MX.